Our guide to the lunch nap

 So, we 100% feel your pain - the lunch nap was a tricky, unpredictable pain in the bum for us too.

-So our advice - for the lunch nap, if your baby wakes up after one sleep cycle, leave them to see if they’ll go back to sleep - always give them the chance.
-If they’re under 6 months, see if you can resettle them all the way back to sleep (however you can) otherwise use the catnapping schedule.
-If they aren’t going back to sleep don’t sweat it.
-We’ve all been there, the lunch nap can suck for a while, and tomorrow is a new day!
+- 5. If your baby does wake up after one sleep cycle, leave them to see if they’ll go back to sleep - always give them the chance.
+If they’re under 6 months, see if you can resettle them all the way back to sleep (however you can), otherwise use the catnapping schedule in our Little Ones App.